truework/truework.js-examples/README.md

 npm i
 ```

+1. Open `index.html` and enter in your publishable key from your [Truework user settings page](https://www.truework.com/docs/getting-started/api-keys).

-You'll also need to configure two environment variables.
-These can be set by copying
+2. Configure two environment variables.
-`.env.example` to `.env` and defining the values there, or by passing them to the
-`npm start` command e.g. `TW_SANDBOX_API_TOKEN=... npm start`

     - `TW_SANDBOX_API_TOKEN` — an API key created on your [Truework user settings page](https://www.truework.com/docs/getting-started/api-keys)
-- `SECURITY_TOKEN` — generated for you when you configure a webhook in your
+    - `SECURITY_TOKENS` — generated for you when you configure a webhook in your
         Truework user settings.
 Comma Separated.

+    These can be set by copying `.env.example` to `.env` and defining the values there, or by passing them to the `npm start` command e.g. `TW_SANDBOX_API_TOKEN=... npm start`

 ## Running the server